DiamondHandsQuant/HLTradingViewTest/README.md

 - **TradingView Charting Library**: Subject to TradingView's licensing terms
 - **HyperLiquid API**: Used in accordance with HyperLiquid's terms of service

+### 📋 **TradingView Advanced Charts License**

+This project uses TradingView's Advanced Charts library, which requires a separate license from TradingView.

+**Important**: The TradingView Charting Library is **not included** in this repository due to licensing restrictions.
+To use this project:

+1. **Apply for Access**: Visit [TradingView Advanced Charts](https://in.tradingview.com/advanced-charts/) to request access
+2. **Download Library**: Once approved, download the charting library from TradingView
+3. **Install Library**: Place the library files in the `charting_library/` directory
+4. **Commercial Use**: Ensure compliance with TradingView's licensing terms for your use case

+The library included in this repository is for demonstration purposes and may not be suitable for production use without proper licensing.

 ### Usage Rights